igortrinidad/git-pdf-report/README.md

 # Git pdf report

-Git Report Generator is a free and open-source library that provides functionalities to generate reports from Git repositories in PDF and JSON formats.
-It allows you to simply generate pdf reports for your git repositories.
+Git Report Generator is a free and open-source library designed to simplify the process of generating reports from Git repositories.
+Whether you're a developer, project manager, or just someone interested in analyzing Git data, this library has got you covered.

 ## Features

-- **PDF and JSON Output**: Generate reports in both PDF and JSON formats for easy sharing and analysis.
+- 📄 PDF and JSON Output: Generate reports in both PDF and JSON formats, making it easy to share and analyze your Git data.
-- **Commit Analysis**: Extract detailed information about commits, including commit hashes, authors, dates, and commit messages.
+- 🔍 Commit Analysis: Dive deep into commit details, including hashes, authors, dates, and commit messages, for comprehensive insights.
+- 📝 Simple Usage: With just one command, you can effortlessly generate a clear and concise PDF report for your Git repositories.

 ## Usage

 ```bash